 Proper air filtration is just as important to the health of your heating and cooling system as it is to the health of your family.
 Without proper filtration, dust and dirt can build up on your system which impacts operation and efficiency.
 A high efficiency filter will remove more dust, dirt, pollen, mold, and other particles from the air.
 If you suffer from allergies or other respiratory problems, you should strongly consider a high efficiency filter.
 No matter what type of filter you have – make sure you change it regularly.

 Yes.
 Keeping your system properly maintained will lower energy and repair costs, prevent breakdowns, and prolong the life of your equipment.
 Neglecting necessary maintenance ensures a steady decline in air conditioning performance while energy use steadily increases.
-See our preventative maintenance page under "Services" or click here to view.

 Without warranty coverage, a breakdown can mean significant expense in parts, labor, or both.
 However, with one of our service agreements, you avoid that unexpected significant expense.
 While no warranty can guard against every possible problem, we can explain the broad range of protection our service agreements afford.

 With a high efficiency air cleaner, you can remove up to 99% of the pollen and spores that find their way into the home.
 There is also a great reduction in household dust, dirt, smoke, and other air pollutants.
 Your indoor air will become cleaner and fresher while reducing the allergens and dust that circulate throughout the house.
 With a whole house humidifier, you can relieve the irritating discomfort of dry indoor air.
 The humidifier reduces itchy skin, scratchy throats, static electricity, and damage to your furnishings and woodwork.
 Since humid air feels warmer than dry air, you do not have to set the thermostat as high to feel the comfort you want.
 A lower thermostat setting will reduce the costs of your energy bill.
-We offer a complete line of indoor air quality products to meet your needs.
-Click here to see our complete offering.

 Molds are part of the natural environment.
 Outdoors, molds play a part in nature by breaking down dead organic matter such as fallen leaves and dead trees, but indoors, mold growth should be avoided.
 Molds reproduce by means of tiny spores; the spores are invisible to the naked eye and float through outdoor and indoor air.
 Mold may begin growing indoors when mold spores land on surfaces that are wet.
 There are many types of mold, and none of them will grow without water or moisture.
 Click here to learn more about mold prevention in your home from the EPA.